Mark Heap: Television

-In 2010, Heap appeared as Bob Stevens, the leader of a rambling group in the BBC4 series The Great Outdoors.
-He also appeared as a psychiatrist in Miranda Hart's comedy Miranda on BBC2.
+In 2010, Heap appeared as Bob Stevens, the leader of a rambling group in the BBC Four series The Great Outdoors.
+He also appeared as a psychiatrist in Miranda Hart's BBC2 comedy Miranda.
 In October 2010, he appeared as Robin in the four-part BBC drama Single Father.
-Heap played Jim Bell in the Channel 4 sitcom Friday Night Dinner alongside Simon Bird, Paul Ritter, Tom Rosenthal and Tamsin Greig.
-He also played Andrew Thorogood in the BBC Four comedy Holy Flying Circus and Jonas in the 8th episode of E4's sci-fi comedy-drama Misfits series 3.
-He also appeared as a misguided church minister in the BBC Series The Indian Doctor during an outbreak of smallpox.
+From 2011 to 2020, Heap played eccentric neighbour Jim Bell in the Channel 4 sitcom Friday Night Dinner, alongside Simon Bird, Paul Ritter, Tom Rosenthal and Tamsin Greig.
+He also played Andrew Thorogood in the BBC Four comedy Holy Flying Circus, and Jonas in the eighth episode of E4's sci-fi comedy-drama Misfits in Series 3.
+He appeared as a misguided church minister during an outbreak of smallpox in the BBC series The Indian Doctor.
+In 2012, he joined the cast of the Sky1 original series Spy, for its second series commencing in October 2012, replacing Tom Goodman-Hill as Philip Quil, Judith's partner and Marcus' headteacher.

-He joined the cast of the Sky1 original series Spy for its second series commencing in October 2012, replacing Tom Goodman-Hill as Philip Quil, Judith's partner and Marcus' headteacher.
 He appeared in the spin-off episode of Outnumbered, the Christmas special episode, aired on 24 December 2012 in which he portrayed Norris, for this single episode.
 He played the owner of a pet crematorium in Sue Perkins's 2013 comedy Heading Out.
-Mark also had a leading role in BBC Radio 4's adaptation of Gogol's 'Dead Souls.'
-He starred as Robert Greene in three series of Upstart Crow (2016–2018), a BBC 2 sitcom about Shakespeare, written by Ben Elton.
-His co-stars included David Mitchell, Harry Enfield, Rob Rouse, Gemma Whelan and Liza Tarbuck.
+He had a leading role in BBC Radio 4's adaptation of Gogol's Dead Souls.
+He appeared as Robert Greene in three series of Upstart Crow (2016–18), a BBC Two sitcom about Shakespeare, written by Ben Elton.
 He also appeared as Dr. John Hall in the stage show based on the programme.

-Heap also starred in recent series of the sitcom Benidorm, in which he played the character Malcolm Barrett, the controlling and manipulative boyfriend of Pauline Maltby.
+From 2017 to 2018, Heap appeared in the sitcom Benidorm, playing the character Malcolm Barrett, the controlling and manipulative boyfriend of Pauline Maltby.
+In 2019, he appeared in Acorn TV's Queens of Mystery alongside Olivia Vinall.

-Heap's 2020 roles continued, playing headmaster and husband in ITV's The Trouble with Maggie Cole alongside Dawn French.
+In 2020, Heap appeared in Intelligence, and played headmaster and husband in ITV's The Trouble with Maggie Cole.

 Film

 In 1983, Heap made a brief appearance as a torch-juggler in the James Bond film Octopussy.
 He played Duncan, Rik Mayall's hapless personal assistant, in Bring Me the Head of Mavis Davis (1997).
 He played a school teacher in the 2002 film About a Boy.
 He made a cameo appearance with Kevin Eldon in Tim Burton's 2005 Charlie and the Chocolate Factory.
-He played supporting roles in Confetti (2006), Tunnel of Love (2004), Stardust (2007), and The World's End (2013).
-In 2008 he co-starred in the surreal science fiction film Captain Eager and the Mark of Voth.
+He played supporting roles in Confetti (2006), Tunnel of Love (2004), Stardust (2007).
+In 2008, he co-starred in the surreal sci-fi B-movie spoof Captain Eager and the Mark of Voth, and was a publican in The World's End.